Conflict of interest: Imputation of conflicts

-Generally (unrelated to the practice of law)
+Outside of the practice of law

 More generally, conflicts of interest can be defined as any situation in which an individual or corporation (either private or governmental) is in a position to exploit a professional or official capacity in some way for their personal or corporate benefit.

 Depending upon the law or rules related to a particular organization, the existence of a conflict of interest may not, in and of itself, be evidence of wrongdoing.
 In fact, for many professionals, it is virtually impossible to avoid having conflicts of interest from time to time.
-A conflict of interest can, however, become a legal matter, for example, when an individual tries (and/or succeeds in) influencing the outcome of a decision, for personal benefit.
-A director or executive of a corporation will be subject to legal liability if a conflict of interest breaches his/her duty of loyalty.
+A conflict of interest can, however, become a legal matter, for example, when an individual tries (and/or succeeds in) influencing the outcome of a decision for personal benefit.
+A director or executive of a corporation will be subject to legal liability if a conflict of interest breaches their duty of loyalty.

-There often is confusion over these two situations.
-Someone accused of a conflict of interest may deny that a conflict exists because he/she did not act improperly.
-In fact, a conflict of interest can exist even if there are no improper acts as a result of it.
+There is often confusion over these two situations.
+Someone accused of a conflict of interest may deny it exists because they did not act improperly.
+A conflict of interest can exist even if no improper acts result from it.
 (One way to understand this is to use the term "conflict of roles".
 A person with two roles—an individual who owns stock and is also a government official, for example—may experience situations where those two roles conflict.
 The conflict can be mitigated—see below—but it still exists.
-In and of itself, having two roles is not illegal, but the differing roles will certainly provide an incentive for improper acts in some circumstances.)
+In and of itself, having two roles is not illegal, but the differing roles will certainly incentivize improper acts in some circumstances.)

 As an example, in the sphere of business and control, according to the Institute of Internal Auditors:

 A few examples of conflict of interest are: